planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Twists:** *lose next Action in confusion, drop weapon, hit unintended target instead, run out of ammo, break weapon, accidentally lose Cover, jam weapon, attract more foes to the battle, etc.*

 -   **Melee Attacks** are close combat strikes on a foe in the same Zone.
 Narrate these as decisive strikes or flurries of blows, depending on the character’s fighting style or weapon.
 -   **Ranged Attacks** fire through Zones up to their Range.
-Every Zone beyond is a cumulative +1 Difficulty.
+Every Zone beyond is a cumulative +1 Difficulty (target POISE).
 Double range by Aiming but suffer half POISE until next Action.
 A single Attack may represent multiple shots, especially with firearms.
 -   **Area Attacks** apply the same Score vs. base Difficulty 0 to everyone in the target Zone to see who takes the damage.
 Pass Initiative to any survivor with an Action.
 If none, choose elsewhere.
 -   **Disarm Attacks** remove a weapon from the foe’s grasp instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
 -   **Grapple Attacks** hold, grab, or pin a foe.
 Instead of doing damage, each unsoaked point inflicts +1 Difficulty to their next Action.
-Armor and weapons do not usually count for either side.
+Armor and weapons do not usually add to FRAME for grapples.
 -   **Shove Attacks** push or pull a foe into something or out of a Zone instead of doing damage.
 The spared damage must have been high enough to have otherwise put them into negative Mettle.
 -   **Split Attacks** divide the dice pool between two different targets.
 Each must also be aimed at a different target.
 Any modifiers affect each split pool separately.
 Pass Initiative to any surviving target who has an Action, if none choose elsewhere.
 -   **Vehicle Attacks** like ramming work much like regular Attacks but factor in current Speed.
 See Vehicles section in Resources for details.